Alucard0x1/Super-Light-Web-WhatsApp-API-Server/README.md

-# Super Simple Web WhatsApp Gateway using Baileys Library
+# Super Simple NodeJS Web Server WhatsApp Gateway API using Baileys Library

 This project implements a simple WhatsApp gateway using the `@whiskeysockets/baileys` library.
 It allows you to generate QR codes for WhatsApp Web authentication and send messages (including images) through WhatsApp.